dotphiles/dotzsh/README.md

 dotzsh
 ======

-Forked from sorin-ionescu's oh-my-zsh but adds support for zsh 4.2.6 as found on CentOS5/EL5 as well as a few extra modules

 dotzsh is a configuration framework for [Zsh][1] that enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

 Installation
 ------------

-dotzsh will work with any recent release of Zsh, but the minimum recommended version is 4.2.6.

   1. Clone the repository: